The number of real zeros of elliptic polynomials: Introduction and main results

+\begin{remark} While determining the second-order term in the variance asymptotic expansion for the number of real zeros remains challenging and largely unexplored for other classes of random polynomials listed in Section \ref{S1.1}, it becomes more tractable for elliptic polynomials, thanks to the exact variance formulas provided in Theorem \ref{T1.1}.
+In the next subsection, we extend our analysis to encompass other classes of Gaussian processes, establishing precise expressions for cumulants of the number of real zeros (as detailed in Theorems \ref{T1.14} and \ref{T1.24}).
+These expressions form the foundation for deriving second-order terms or even full asymptotic expansions for all cumulants, central moments, and moments of the number of real zeros of these processes (as outlined in Remark \ref{r.asym.cumulants}, Theorem \ref{T1.20}, Remark \ref{r.asym.central.moments}, and Remark \ref{r.asym.moments}). \end{remark}

+Here and throughout, for a positive integer $k$ and a random variable $X$, let $s_k[X]$ and $\mu_k[X]$ denote the $k$th cumulant and $k$th central moment of $X$, respectively.

-Our next goal is to study asymptotics of the cumulants $s_k[N_n(a,b)]$ and central moments $\mu_k[N_n(a,b)]$. \begin{theorem}[Asymptotics of cumulants] For each positive integer $k$, there exists a real constant $\beta_k$, independent of $n$, $a$, and $b$, such that
+Our next objective is to explore the asymptotic behaviors of the cumulants $s_k[N_n(a,b)]$. \begin{theorem}[Asymptotics of cumulants] For each positive integer $k$, there exists a finite constant $\beta_k$ independent of $n$, $a$, and $b$, such that